sangtvo/Seattle-PD-Funding-Eligibility/README.md

 General Information
 ---
 The project is part of a graduate course (_Fundamentals of Data Analytics_) at Western Governor's University.
-The data is provided by the course instructor

-Goals
----
+The data will not be provided, but rather an explanation of key findings of the project.
+The raw data set contains 1,046 observations and 20 features which is later reduced to 6 features.

 Summary
 ---